 7. Choose the right ski resort for your family.

-When choosing a ski resort, consider available off-slope activities for families as well, like arts and craft sessions, snowshoe hikes, movies, game rooms, indoor fun parks, and more.
+When choosing a ski resort, consider the off-slope activities available for families, such as arts and craft sessions, snowshoe hikes, movies, game rooms, indoor fun parks, and more.

 Uncrowded slopes are easier to manage for beginner skiers (Photo credit: Gorilla, Depositphotos.com)